regisaslewis/adventurers-unite/README.md

 ![Group Members](images/Group%20Members%20by%20Group%20ID.png)

-Select 2 for Adventurer Options.
+Now that a Group is decided on, it's time for the user to create their character.
+From the main menu, select option 2 for a list of Adventurer Options.
+### Adventurer Options
 ![Adventurer Options](images/Adventurer%20Options.png)

 Then, a new Adventurer can be created with option 6.